MarcelKueck/shareyourspace-prototype/description.md

 ### **3. Detailed Feature Breakdown**

-This section details every component and screen of the prototype.
+This section details every component and screen of the prototype, **now organized around our four target group experiences.**

 #### **Part 1: The Global Platform Experience**

-*   **[G-1] Homepage:** The main entry point.
-Clean, spacious, and photo-first.
-Features a hero section with a central search bar ("Location," "Duration") and visually-driven sections below showcasing different types of spaces.
+*   **[G-1] Homepage:** The main entry point with target group navigation.
+Features a hero section with central search, and dedicated sections showcasing different user paths (Members, Hosts, Enterprise).
 *   **[G-2] Search Results Page:** A split-screen view with an interactive map on the right and a filterable list of `SpaceCard` components on the left.
 Filters include Booking Type, Host Type, Price, and Amenities.
 *   **[G-3] Space Listing Page:** The "product page" for a space.
     *   **Visuals:** A beautiful, Airbnb-style photo gallery is the hero element.
     *   **Information Hierarchy:** Clearly displays the space title, location, and host information.
 Differentiates between a **"Corporate Hub"** (showing the host company's brand) and a **"Pro Workspace"** (showing the provider's brand alongside the on-site **Hub Ambassador's** profile).
-    *   **Booking Widget:** A sticky component allowing users to select a booking type (Day Pass, Monthly Desk, etc.), see the price, and simulate a booking.
+    *   **Booking Widget:** A sticky component allowing users to select a booking type (Day Pass, Monthly Desk, etc.), see the price, and simulate a booking. **For corporate employees, shows company credit integration.**
     *   **Details:** Includes tabs for a full description, amenities, and (dummy) reviews.
 *   **[G-4] Onboarding Flow:** A simulated, modal-based system for login and signup.
-The signup flow intelligently directs users down the correct path (Member, Corporate Host, or Pro Provider).
+The signup flow intelligently directs users down the correct path (Member, Corporate Host, Pro Provider, or Corporate Employee).

-#### **Part 2: The Community Member Journey**
+#### **Part 2: Individual Professional Experience (`/members`)**

+*   **[M-1] Members Landing Page:** Dedicated page showcasing different professional types (freelancers, remote workers, startup founders, digital nomads) with tailored messaging for each.
-*   **[M-1] Personalized Dashboard:** The member's welcome screen.
+*   **[M-2] Personalized Dashboard:** The member's welcome screen.
 It leads with the **"Discover Connections"** module and includes a clear widget showing their current booking status and on-site contact (either the Host or the Hub Ambassador).
-*   **[M-2] Discovery & Matching Engine:** The core member feature.
+*   **[M-3] Discovery & Matching Engine:** The core member feature.
 A visually engaging grid or carousel of `MatchCard` components.
 Each card displays another member's profile and, crucially, a hardcoded **"Match Reason"** that explains the suggested connection (e.g., "Complementary skills").
-*   **[M-3] Connection & Chat Simulation:** A seamless flow from clicking "Connect" on a Match Card to opening a high-fidelity, simulated chat interface.
+*   **[M-4] Connection & Chat Simulation:** A seamless flow from clicking "Connect" on a Match Card to opening a high-fidelity, simulated chat interface.
 The chat history is pre-scripted to demonstrate a story of successful collaboration.
-*   **[M-4] Account Management:** Includes sections for viewing booking history, (simulating) profile edits, and accessing the Referral Program page with a unique code and tracker for earned rewards.
+*   **[M-5] Account Management:** Includes sections for viewing booking history, (simulating) profile edits, and accessing the Referral Program page with a unique code and tracker for earned rewards.

-#### **Part 3: The Host Journey (Corporate & Professional)**
+#### **Part 3: Host Experience (`/hosts`)**

+*   **[H-1] Hosts Landing Page:** Dynamic page that adapts based on host type selection (Corporate Host vs Professional Provider) with tailored benefits, success stories, and onboarding flows.
-*   **[H-1] The Tailored Host Dashboard:** The dashboard's UI and widgets adapt to the host's role.
+*   **[H-2] The Tailored Host Dashboard:** The dashboard's UI and widgets adapt to the host's role.
     *   **Corporate Host View:** Focuses on community health and synergy.
 Features the **"A.I.
 Recruiting Agent"** to find talent that can collaborate with their own team.
     *   **Professional Provider View:** Focuses on business metrics like Occupancy and Revenue.
 Features the **"A.I.
 Anchor Tenant Finder"** to attract stable, long-term members.
-*   **[H-2] The Listings & Pricing Manager:** A unified, intuitive tool for *all* hosts.
+*   **[H-3] The Listings & Pricing Manager:** A unified, intuitive tool for *all* hosts.
 This is where they manage their space's photos, descriptions, and, most importantly, define their **"Booking Products"**—setting the price and quantity for Day Passes, Monthly Desks, etc.
-*   **[H-3] The Host Inbox & Earnings:** A unified inbox for all member communications and a clean dashboard showing a breakdown of (dummy) earnings.
+*   **[H-4] The Host Inbox & Earnings:** A unified inbox for all member communications and a clean dashboard showing a breakdown of (dummy) earnings.

+#### **Part 4: Enterprise Experience (`/enterprise`)** ⭐ **NEW FLAGSHIP FEATURE**

+*   **[E-1] Enterprise Landing Page:** Comprehensive page showcasing WorkFlex Benefits program with three-tier pricing (StartupFlex, ScaleFlex, EnterpriseFlex), ROI calculators, and enterprise-focused messaging.
+*   **[E-2] Corporate Onboarding Modal:** Multi-step onboarding flow for companies including company information, admin setup, plan selection, and policy configuration.
+*   **[E-3] Corporate Dashboard:** Enterprise admin interface showing:
+    *   **Usage Analytics:** Employee adoption rates, credit utilization, popular locations
+    *   **Cost Management:** Real-time spending, budget alerts, cost savings vs traditional office
+    *   **Employee Management:** Active users, booking approvals, policy enforcement
+    *   **ROI Tracking:** Comprehensive metrics demonstrating value of the program
+*   **[E-4] Employee Booking Widget:** Specialized booking interface for corporate employees showing:
+    *   **Company Credit Integration:** Booking using company credits instead of personal payment
+    *   **Policy Compliance:** Automatic enforcement of company booking policies
+    *   **Approval Workflows:** Integration with company approval processes
+    *   **Zero-Friction Experience:** No expense reports or personal financial burden

-#### **Part 4: The Platform Admin Journey**
+#### **Part 5: The Platform Admin Journey**

 *   **[SYS-1] The Marketplace Health Dashboard:** A "God's-eye view" of the entire platform.
-Features `recharts`-powered visualizations of KPIs, including a breakdown of revenue and growth by Host Type ("Corporate Hubs" vs. "Pro Workspaces").
+Features `recharts`-powered visualizations of KPIs, including a breakdown of revenue and growth by Host Type ("Corporate Hubs" vs. "Pro Workspaces") **and new Corporate Benefits revenue streams.**
-*   **[SYS-2] Central Management Modules:** A series of clean, powerful tables for managing all users, listings, and the **Hub Ambassador Program**.
-Includes simulated actions like "Feature Listing" and "Assign Ambassador."
+*   **[SYS-2] Central Management Modules:** A series of clean, powerful tables for managing all users, listings, **corporate accounts,** and the **Hub Ambassador Program**.
+Includes simulated actions like "Feature Listing," "Assign Ambassador," and **"Manage Corporate Plans."**
 *   **[SYS-3] Trust & Safety Queues:** UI mockups of a moderation queue for user reports and a feedback inbox, demonstrating the platform's commitment to quality and safety.

 ---